 Catharus fuscescens fuscescens, C. f. levyi, C. f. salicicolus

 Status: Uncommon regular spring migrant east and west, rare casual central.
-Rare fall migrant east and west.
+Rare regular fall migrant east and west.

 Documentation: Specimen: UNSM ZM11022 (fuscescens? levyi?), 25 May 1909 Lincoln, Lancaster Co.